Greater London Authority: Functional bodies

 In November 2005, the government published a consultation document reviewing the powers of the GLA, making proposals for additional powers, including waste management, planning, housing, and learning and skills.
 The result of the consultation and final proposals were published by the Department for Communities and Local Government on 13 July 2006.

+A range of back office services for the GLA and its functional bodies are provided collectively by the GLA Group using the common provision powers of section 401A of the 1999 Act.
+The most senior member of staff within the GLA Group is the GLA Head of Paid Service.

 Planning

 The GLA is responsible for co-ordinating land use planning in Greater London.
 The mayor produces a strategic plan, the "London Plan".
 The individual London Borough councils are legally bound to comply with the plan.
 The mayor has the power to over-ride planning decisions made by the London Boroughs if they are believed to be against the interests of London as a whole.

 Energy policy

 As of 2006, London generates 42 million tonnes of carbon emissions per year, 7% of the UK's total.
 44% of this comes from housing, 28% from commercial premises, 21% from transport, and 7% from industry.

 The Mayor's energy strategy planned to cut carbon emission levels by 20% by 2010 and 60% by 2050 (although achieving the first of these targets is unlikely).
 Measures taken to achieve this have included the creation of the London Climate Change Agency, the London Energy Partnership and the founding of the international Large Cities Climate Leadership Group.

 The London Sustainable Development Commission has calculated that for housing to meet the 60% target, all new developments would have to be constructed to be carbon-neutral with immediate effect (using zero energy building techniques), in addition to cutting energy used in existing housing by 40%.